- Capacity building

 As a general rule, retaining existing donors costs less than acquiring new ones.
 Current donors have already expressed an interest in your nonprofit organization’s purpose and have demonstrated a willingness to act on it.
 This means for most nonprofits, reducing donor losses—and increasing donor retention—is the most affordable strategy for sustainable fundraising.

-In this guide, we’ll explore the current state of donor retention, including reports on the average donor retention rate and strategies for improving your own efforts.
+In this article, we’ll explore the current state of donor retention, including reports on the average donor retention rate and strategies for improving your own efforts.
 But first, let’s answer some common questions.

 Why is donor retention so important?

-Donor retention is an important metric for nonprofits to measure, as it can have a big impact on their overall fundraising success.
+Donor retention is an important metric for nonprofits to measure, as it can have a major impact on their overall fundraising success.
 Organizations with higher donor retention rates tend to have more stable and predictable sources of funding and are therefore better equipped to meet their fundraising goals in the long term.
 And, because the donor demographic shift is underway from baby boomers and the silent generation to Gen X, fundraisers will need to raise the same (or more) funds from a smaller pool of donors — making the retention of existing donors that much more important.

 What is a good donor retention rate?